aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/add-bookmark/_index.md

 ﻿---
-title: Add Bookmark – Aspose.Words for .NET
+title: Add Bookmark
+second_title: Aspose.Words for .NET
 articleTitle: Add Bookmark
 linktitle: Add Bookmark
 description: "Add a bookmark into a document easily and fast instead of using VSTO in C#."